GEOLYTIX/xyz/eleventy/develop/authentication.md

 The cookie value itself is a signed token.

+The `COOKIE_TTL` environment variable is used to set the time in seconds when a cookie will expire.
+The default is 3600 (1hr).

 ### Token

 A JSON Web Token ([JWT](https://jwt.io/)) consist of three parts, the header, payload, and signature.